adobe-research/spark-parquet-thrift-example/README.md

 from the Parquet store.
 The glob syntax for the filter is defined in the [Parquet Cascading documentation][parquet-cascading] as follows.
+Columns not specified here are loaded as `null`.

 + **Exact match**: "name" will only fetch the name attribute.
 + **Alternative match**: "address/{street,zip}" will fetch both street and